shahhi/Colonic-Crypt-Segmentation/README.md

 ### UMAP

 In this we can see the distribution of train and test data.
+Both are fairly overlapping.
 <p align="center">

 <img src="Images/UMAP.jpg" width="520px">